 - You have the right to be forgotten.

 - Allow people to join my website with a free or premium membership account.

 - Automate aspects of member management.

 - Protect my website and server from malicious actors.

 - When a member unsubscribes from my newsletter.

 As my site allows access to, and collects data from, citizens of the United Kingdom and European Union, I am also bound by the requirements of the GDPR.

 My website is not intended to be viewed by anyone under 18.
 I do not knowingly collect data from children, and should I learn if this has happened, I will take immediate steps to remove their data from my services and terminate their account.

 What I collect

-I use your email address to send out login links, my fortnightly newsletter, and important notices such as changes to this policy.
+I use your email address to send out login links, my newsletter, and important notices such as changes to this policy.